TIBCOSoftware/snappydata/docs/howto/spark_installation_using_smart_connector.md

 <a id="howto-splitmode"></a>
-# How to Access SnappyData Store from an existing Spark Installation using Smart Connector
+# How to Access TIBCO ComputeDB™ Store from an existing Spark Installation using Smart Connector

-SnappyData comes with a Smart Connector that enables Spark applications to work with the SnappyData cluster, from any compatible Spark cluster (you can use any distribution that is compatible with Apache Spark 2.1.1).
-The Spark cluster executes in its own independent JVM processes and connects to SnappyData as a Spark data source.
+TIBCO ComputeDB comes with a Smart Connector that enables Spark applications to work with the TIBCO ComputeDB cluster, from any compatible Spark cluster (you can use any distribution that is compatible with Apache Spark 2.1.1).
+The Spark cluster executes in its own independent JVM processes and connects to TIBCO ComputeDB as a Spark data source.
 This is similar to how Spark applications today work with stores like Cassandra, Redis, etc.

-For more information on the various modes, refer to the [SnappyData Smart Connector](../affinity_modes/connector_mode.md) section of the documentation.
+For more information on the various modes, refer to the [TIBCO ComputeDB Smart Connector](../affinity_modes/connector_mode.md) section of the documentation.

 ## Code Example
 The code example for this mode is in [SmartConnectorExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/SmartConnectorExample.scala)